Computer-automated design: Evolutionary algorithms

 To reduce the search time, the biologically-inspired evolutionary algorithm (EA) can be used instead, which is a (non-deterministic) polynomial algorithm.
 The EA based multi-objective "search team" can be interfaced with an existing CAD simulation package in a batch mode.
 The EA encodes the design parameters (encoding being necessary if some parameters are non-numerical) to refine multiple candidates through parallel and interactive search.
 In the search process, 'selection' is performed using 'survival of the fittest' a posteriori learning.
 To obtain the next 'generation' of possible solutions, some parameter values are exchanged between two candidates (by an operation called 'crossover') and new values introduced (by an operation called 'mutation').
 This way, the evolutionary technique makes use of past trial information in a similarly intelligent manner to the human designer.

 The EA based optimal designs can start from the designer's existing design database, or from an initial generation of candidate designs obtained randomly.
 A number of finely evolved top-performing candidates will represent several automatically optimized digital prototypes.

-There are websites that demonstrate interactive evolutionary algorithms for design.
-EndlessForms.com allows you to evolve 3D objects online and have them 3D printed.
-PicBreeder.org allows you to do the same for 2D images.
+There are websites that demonstrate interactive evolutionary algorithms for design. allows you to evolve 3D objects online and have them 3D printed. allows you to do the same for 2D images.